 I laughed at her choice of words and nodded.

 “I’ll let you into a secret, Aemilia.
 Don’t tell anyone, but it’s really not that interesting.
-Four died of natural causes and had nothing to do with me or my cooking.
-And with help, I initiated divorce proceedings with the last one because he ran off to Caesarea with my money and the girl from next door.
+Four died of natural causes, and nothing to do with me or my cooking.
+And I divorced the last one because he ran off to Caesarea with my money and the girl from next door.
 Being a single woman around here is difficult.
-With no children to look after me, and no sons to provide for and protect me, I was in a dangerous position until a kind widower took me in, and we were living as husband and wife, so to speak.
+With no children to look after me, and no sons to provide and protect me, I was in a dangerous position until a kind widower took me in, and we were living as husband and wide, so to speak.